-Suzanne Hawkes is a management consultant, leadership trainer and facilitator.
-She has supported organizational planning and change initiatives across the US and Canada for over 20 years.
-Her vision: a diverse cross-sectoral network of powerful, collaborative, service-oriented leaders working across difference to achieve transformational change.
+Suzanne head shot 2018_2773Suzanne Hawkes is an equity-centered management consultant, leadership trainer, facilitator and coach.
+She has supported senior leadership teams with clients across the US and Canada for over 20 years.
+Her vision: a diverse cross-sectoral network of collaborative, service-oriented leaders working across difference to leverage shared power and achieve transformational change.

-Suzanne supports clients from a range of sectors, including academia, health, government, sustainability, equity and inclusion, and the arts.
-They include Change.org, the PuSh International Performing Arts Festival, Vancouver Coastal Health, the Emily Carr University of Art and Design, Simon Fraser University, Kwantlen Polytechnic University, Mountain Equipment Co-Op, the David Suzuki Foundation, Wilburforce Foundation, W.K.
+Suzanne supports clients from a range of sectors, including academia, health care, government, business, sustainability, social justice, and the arts.
+Her past and current clients include The Government of British Columbia, Taku River Tlingit Nation, Indigenous Leadership InitiativeBanff Centre for Arts and CreativitySimon Fraser UniversityUniversity of B.C., the Rennie Group, the PuSh International Performing Arts Festival, Yukon Energy Corporation, Vancouver Coastal Health, Change.org, the David Suzuki FoundationWilburforce FoundationW.K.
 Kellog Foundation, Tides Foundation, Advancement Project and the Nature Conservancy.
-Suzanne’s work also focuses on civic and political engagement.
-Clients include the Town of Smithers; the City of Surrey, and the former the Washington, DC-based Center for Progressive Leadership.
-Suzanne has provided ongoing strategic planning and facilitation support to Vision Vancouver, Canada’s largest municipal party, since it formed in 2005.
+Suzanne’s work also focuses on civic engagement and governance.
+Clients include the Town of Smithers; the City of Surrey, Vision Vancouver, and the former Washington, DC-based Center for Progressive Leadership

-Suzanne has an Honour’s Bachelor’s degree in Environmental Studies from the University of Waterloo, and a Master’s degree in Resource and Environmental Management from Simon Fraser University; both focused on Indigenous and community-led resource conservation.
-She has studied for several years with master Facilitator and leadership trainer Robert Gass (Social Transformation Project), and is an alumni with the Art of Transformational Consulting and Dr. Julie Diamond’s year-long intensive in Deep Democracy: Micro-skills of Leadership, Collaboration and Facilitating Collective Change.
-She has also studied with Diane Hamilton (10 Directions – Integral Facilitation).
-Suzanne is certified to lead the Interpersonal Leadership Styles survey, and the Diamond Power Index Leadership Assessment.
+Suzanne is a certified Integral Facilitator, and also certified to lead the Interpersonal Leadership Styles inventory, the Intercultural Development Inventory, and the Diamond Power Index Leadership Assessment, all tools aimed at helping leaders collaborate effectively across difference.
+She is an equity-centered coach, certified with the International Coaching Federation through Blooming Willow Coaching.
+Suzanne has an Honour’s Bachelor’s degree in Environmental Studies from the University of Waterloo, and a Master’s degree in Resource and Environmental Management from Simon Fraser University; both focused on Indigenous-led resource management.
+She has studied for several years with master Facilitator and leadership trainer Robert Gass (Social Transformation Project), and is an alumni with the Art of Transformational Consulting and Dr. Julie Diamond and Anima Leadership’s year-long intensive in Deep Democracy: Micro-skills of Leadership, Collaboration and Facilitating Collective Change, and the “Art of Public Dialogue: Hosting Conversations on Race and Identity.”

 Before joining Convergence, Suzanne was a co-founder of IMPACS Communications Centre, the first non-profit communications training and services centre in Canada.
-There, she trained emerging communication leaders across Canada and overseas, and led several re-branding initiatives with national organizations such as the Boys and Girls Clubs of Canada and EcoJustice.
+There, she trained hundreds of emerging communication leaders across Canada and overseas, and led several re-branding initiatives with national organizations such as the Boys and Girls Clubs of Canada and EcoJustice.

 She sits on the Board of Animals of Distinction, a Montreal-based contemporary dance company, loves running – slowly – and is wildly enthusiastic about martial arts movies and science fiction.
-She lives with multi-generational, blended family in Vancouver, Canada.

 She can be contacted at: hawkes [at] convergecom.ca

-Hi Suzanne – its a lovely day here in Calgary.
+1. Hi Suzanne – its a lovely day here in Calgary.
 I am doing some reserach on sustainability and communications and I thought of you.
 I saw you speak at a Capacity Building workshop put on by Ecotrust and Volunteer Calgary in March, at which time I worked for an NGO in Calgary for 9 year focusing on marketing environmental education.
 I am now the newest member of the City of Calgary’s Ecological Footprint Team, charged with creating communications plans that catalyze behaviour changes in Calgarians that will reduce Calgary’s Ecological Footprint.

 Your presentation resinated with me, especially in the terms of making the link from education to behaviour change.
 I am tasked to begin communicaitons around ecological footprint in Calgary and I would like to know what resources are out there for building a communications plan that fosters empowering the community.
 I have seen the “59 Smart Orgs” and wondering if there are otehr road maps to follow for communicaitons around sustainability?